Ron Bruder

 Ron Bruder is an American entrepreneur and advocate for increased youth employment opportunities in the Middle East and North Africa.
 He is the founder of Education for Employment (EFE), a network of affiliated locally-run nonprofits which create public-private partnerships with employers to train youth in technical and soft skills and place them in jobs.
 The network has local affiliates in Jordan, Palestine, Yemen, Egypt, Morocco, Algeria, United Arab Emirates, Saudi Arabia and Tunisia and capacity-building support organizations in the United States and Spain.
 EFE has supported over 155,000 youth (59% women) to enter the world of work.
 In 2011 Bruder was named on the TIME 100 list of the 100 most influential people in the world.
 He lives in Westchester County, New York.

-Background

-Childhood
+Early life and education

 Born in Brooklyn, Bruder was a part of a Jewish family that had migrated to the United States from Eastern Europe in the early half of the 20th century.
 Both of his parents worked, with his father an optometrist and his mother a remedial reading teacher.
 While working as an encyclopedia salesman at age 17, Bruder created a new, more efficient method for selling them, by hiring "economically disadvantaged mothers to do phone solicitations and employed their children to stuff envelopes through doorways all over Brooklyn."

 At the age of 16, Bruder enrolled at Shimer College, a Great Books college then located in Mount Carroll, Illinois.
 He went on to earn a Bachelor's degree in Economics at Adelphi University, followed by a Master's Degree in Business Administration at New York University, and a Post-Master's Degree in Accounting and Taxation at Iona College.